A Wronskian Approach to the real \tau-conjecture: Zeros of the Wronskian as an upper bound

 More precisely, if $\Upsilon = \left\{x\in I | \exists i \leq k, W(f_1, \ldots, f_i)(x)=0 \right\}$ is finite, then

 Moreover, the inequalities still hold if on the left side, zeros which are not zero of one of the Wronskians $W(f_1, \ldots, f_i)$ are counted with multiplicity. \end{theorem}

-\begin{proof} If $a_1f_1+\ldots+a_kf_k$ is the zero polynomial, then the family is linearly dependent and so the Wronskian $W(f_1,\ldots,f_k)$ is also the zero polynomial.
+\begin{proof} We will directly prove the more precise version~(\ref{Eq2}).
+If $a_1f_1+\ldots+a_kf_k$ is the zero polynomial, then the family is linearly dependent and so the Wronskian $W(f_1,\ldots,f_k)$ is also the zero polynomial.
 This means that $\Upsilon = I$ is infinite and the inequality is verified.

 Otherwise, $a_1f_1+\ldots+a_kf_k$ has a finite number of zeros.
 We have $\Upsilon = \underset{i=1}{\overset{k}{\bigcup}}Z(W(f_1, \ldots, f_i)) $.
 So, $|\Upsilon| \leq \underset{i=1}{\overset{k}{\sum}}|Z(W(f_1, \ldots, f_i))|$ and we will prove~(\ref{Eq2}).
 The set $I \setminus \Upsilon$ is an union of $|\Upsilon| + 1$ intervals.
 Let $J$ be one of these intervals.
 With Theorem~\ref{Thm_heart}, we get $Z_J(a_1f_1+\ldots+a_kf_k) \leq k-1$.
 So $a_1f_1+\ldots+a_kf_k$ has at most $\left(1+ |\Upsilon|\right)(k-1)$ zeros over $I \setminus \Upsilon$ and at most $\left(1+ |\Upsilon|\right)(k-1)+|\Upsilon|$ zeros over $I$. \end{proof}